waseemvalli/ActiveDirectoryLab/README.md

 ## Conclusion of setup

-The network has been successfully established, with the domain controller managing key networking services, including DHCP, DNS, and routing for the client machine to access the Internet.
-The remainder of this document will focus on exploring and experimenting with Active Directory, using it as a learning tool to further my understanding of its features and functionality.
+The network has been successfully established, with the domain controller managing key networking services such as DHCP, DNS, and routing to enable the client machine's Internet access.
+The remainder of this repository will focus on standard administrative tasks in Active Directory, while also exploring and experimenting with it as a learning tool to further my understanding of its features and functionality.